delanohendrix/Results-Summary-Component/README.md

 I learned how to manipulate DOM elements using Javascript.
 At first I hard coded everything but then I wanted to challenge myself and use the provided JSON file to generate the appropriate HTML.

-**The categories and their scores don't show up in firefox due to Firefox not supporting import assertions.
-I would like to look into other ways to do this while maintaining compatibility.**
+~~**The categories and their scores don't show up in firefox due to Firefox not supporting import assertions.
+I would like to look into other ways to do this while maintaining compatibility.**~~
+Update: Changed how the json file was imported, the page should now load correctly in other browsers.

 ### Continued development